 Savannah has a lot of people who ride the bus to and from work.
 In fact, for its size, Savannah has quite a high level of public transit users.
 Savannah’s need for inexpensive transportation options for its citizens is quite high.

-The overall education level of Savannah is somewhat higher than in the average US city of 21.84%: 28.20% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Savannah is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.20% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Savannah in 2018 was $25,664, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
 This equates to an annual income of $102,656 for a family of four.
 However, Savannah contains both very wealthy and poor people as well.